there4/slim-unit-testing-example/README.md

 ## Example

 Here's [a test][version_test] for a very simple endpoint that returns the version from the application config.
-We're asseting that Slim responded with a `200` and that the version matches what we expect.
+We're asserting that Slim responded with a `200` and that the version matches what we expect.

 ```php